15 Best Free AI Tools for Beginners in 2026 (Tested & Useful)

 Best For: Office work and Microsoft users

-If you use Word, Excel, or Windows tools, Copilot can save serious time.
+If you use Word, Excel, Edge, or Windows tools, Copilot can save serious time.
+It is useful for summaries, drafting, formulas, and work productivity.

 Useful Tasks